 After years of speculation, Apple added full cursor support to iPadOS in early 2020.
 The Apple hardware that brings these new laptop-like capabilities to life is the Magic Keyboard for iPad Pro and its built-in trackpad.

-Though some users may nitpick about the lack of an escape key and function keys, the keyboard provides a typing experience that's much closer to typing on a current-gen MacBook than on the fabric-covered Apple Smart Keyboard.
+Although some users may criticize the lack of an escape key and function keys, the keyboard provides a typing experience that's much closer to typing on a current-generation MacBook than on the fabric-covered Apple Smart Keyboard Folio.

 Like MacBooks, this iPad Pro accessory has backlit keys.
 You can adjust the brightness level within iPadOS' keyboard settings (General > Keyboard > Hardware Keyboard).

 The accessory also adds an extra USB-C port.
 While this one won't connect to external accessories, you can charge the iPad and keyboard through it, leaving the iPad Pro's USB-C port open for something like a portable drive, camera, external display, or ethernet adapter.